enh-code/Theodora/README.md

 # Theodora
-A 2D graphics engine based on SDL.
+A 2D graphics engine.
+3D is a possibility down the line.